elsamuko/copymove2/README.md

 CopyMove2 comes with a GUI version, which eases inspection of suspicious images.
 You can export screenshots or data of found shift vectors.

 ## Building
-You need your systems build environment (Linux: GCC, Mac: XCode, Windows: VS2015), [Qt 5.5.1](http://download.qt.io/archive/qt/5.5/5.5.1/) and bash.
+You need your systems build environment (Linux: GCC, Mac: XCode, Windows: VS2015), [Qt 5.9.1](http://download.qt.io/archive/qt/5.9/5.9.1/) and bash.

 ### GUI version
 Open [qcopymove2.pro](https://github.com/elsamuko/copymove2/blob/master/build/qmake/qcopymove2.pro) and build with Qt Creator.

 ### CLI version
 Before building, you need a static build of ImageMagick.
-Just run the build_imagemagick_linux/mac.sh in the scripts folder, they deploy ImageMagick to the libs folder automatically.
+Just run the build_imagemagick_linux/mac/win.sh in the scripts folder, they deploy ImageMagick to the libs folder automatically.
 The static build is dependent on some imaging libraries (libjpeg, libpng, ...), which can be resolved with
 Mac: sudo port install imagemagick
 Linux: sudo apt-get build-dep imagemagick
-There is no build script for ImageMagick on windows yet.
+Windows: All deps are included in the imagemagick distribution

 Then you can open and build [copymove2.pro](https://github.com/elsamuko/copymove2/blob/master/build/qmake/copymove2.pro) with Qt Creator.